-Type of Single Family Mortgage Loan
+Type of Single Family Mortgage Loan Description

-Description

-Self-Insured Mortgage Loan

-A single family mortgage loan which is not insured or guaranteed by a federal government entity or private mortgage insurance company.
+Self-Insured Mortgage Loan A single family mortgage loan which is not insured or guaranteed by a federal government entity or private mortgage insurance company.
 All Interest Only Mortgage Loans (and the single family mortgage loans that refinance such Interest Only Mortgage Loans), FHA Plus Second Mortgage Loans, Homebuyer Tax Credit Plus Mortgage Loans, and Home Stride Second Mortgage Loans are Self-Insured Mortgage Loans.
-Any Fannie Mae Mortgage Loan (as defined below in "Fannie Mae Financing") that is purchased by the Authority but has not yet been securitized through Fannie Mae or is repurchased by the Authority pursuant to the Authority's agreement with Fannie Mae is or will be a Self-Insured Mortgage Loan.
 The Authority has previously financed other single family mortgage loans which are Self-Insured Mortgage Loans.
 The Authority has previously financed and currently finances single family mortgage loans having a loan to value ratio at or below 80% without requiring that the loan be insured or guaranteed.